Miami Dade College

 Skin Smart Campus Initiative

-The Medical Campus of Miami Dade College has been recognized as a Skin Smart Campus by The National Council on Skin Cancer Prevention.
+The Medical Campus and West Campus of Miami Dade College have been recognized as a Skin Smart Campus by The National Council on Skin Cancer Prevention.
 Ensuring the well-being of our students, we are providing a safe and healthy learning and living environment on and off campus, pledging to keep indoor tanning devices off our campus and our affiliated buildings.
 We also promote skin cancer prevention policies and education.

 As future medical professionals, it is important to gain awareness of warning signs for skin cancer as well as steps for prevention.
 The more knowledge you have, the more you can share with colleagues as you start working in your field.
 You can be leaders and role models as you move into your careers.